-- a.
+a.
 The maximum dollar amount outstanding of SBA's guaranty to any one business (including affiliates) must not exceed \$3,750,000.
 SBA considers an EPC and an OC to be "one business" for this purpose.
 When calculating the maximum guaranty percentage available to a Borrower and its affiliates, the Lender must include the approved loan amount for a revolving line of credit.
 The SBA's guaranty is also known as the "SBA share" or "guaranteed portion."

 - b.
-Multiple 7(a) Small and SBA Express loans are allowed up to \$500,000 in the aggregate.
 The guaranteed amount of all 7(a) Small and SBA Express loans counts toward the \$3,750,000 maximum SBA exposure that may be outstanding for all SBA loans to a Borrower and its affiliates at any one time.

 - c.
 The maximum guaranty percentage is:

 - i.
-For 7(a) Small term loans:
+For 7(a) Small loans:

 - a) 85% for loans of \$150,000 or less

 - b) 75% for loans over \$150,000

 - ii.
 For SBA Express loans: 50%.

 - d.
 Combination of 7(a) and 504 loans.

 - i.
-When an Applicant applies for any combination of 7(a) and 504 loans, the order in which the loans are approved determines the maximum loan and

-guaranty amount available.
+When an Applicant applies for any combination of 7(a) and 504 loans, the order in which the loans are approved determines the maximum loan and guaranty amount available.
 Because the 7(a) loan has a lower maximum guaranteed amount, the 7(a) loan should be processed and approved first.

 - ii.
-Lenders must advise the SBA processing centers that there is a companion 504 application to ensure that the 7(a) loan is processed and approved prior to the 504 loan application being processed and approved. - e.
+Lenders must advise the SBA processing centers that there is a companion 504 application to ensure that the 7(a) loan is processed and approved prior to the 504 loan application being processed and approved.

+- e.
 Zero Percent Guaranty Cannot be Provided for Ineligible Purposes:

-A 7(a) loan cannot include proceeds for an ineligible purpose or have any portion of the loan made to an ineligible business and no part of an SBA 7(a) loan may be guaranteed at zero percent.
+A 7(a) loan cannot include proceeds for an ineligible purpose or have any portion of the loan made to an ineligible business and no part of a 7(a) loan may be guaranteed at zero percent.

 - a.
 7(a) loans must have a stated maturity.
 The loan term must be the shortest appropriate term based on the use of proceeds and the Borrower's ability to repay. - i.
-For 7(a) Small loans, the loan's term must be: - a) The shortest appropriate term, depending upon the Borrower's ability to repay; - b) Ten years or less, unless it finances or refinances real estate or equipment with a useful life exceeding ten years.
-The term for a loan to finance equipment and/or leasehold improvements may include an additional reasonable period, not to exceed 12 months, when necessary to complete the installation of the equipment and/or complete the leasehold improvements. - c) A maximum of 25 years, including extensions.
-(A portion of a loan used to acquire or improve real property may have a term of 25 years plus an additional period needed to complete the construction or improvements.) - ii.
-SBA Express lines of credit: - a) May not exceed 10 years inclusive of a term-out period. - b) Revolving loans: - i) Revolving loans of more than 12 months must be structured with a term-out period that is not less than the draw period, with no draws permitted during the term-out period.
-Under no circumstances may there be any advances after the initial 60 month period.
+For 7(a) Small loans and SBA Express term loans, the loan's term must be: - a) Working capital or inventory loans and the financing of intangible assets (including goodwill) must not exceed 10 years. - b) Generally, equipment, fixtures, or furniture loans should not exceed 10 years.
+However, the term may be up to 15 years if the IRS asset class useful life supports the term.
+The term for a loan to finance equipment and/or leasehold improvements may include an additional reasonable period, not to exceed 12 months, when necessary to complete the installation of the equipment and/or complete the leasehold improvements. - c) Real estate loans (including acquisition, rehabilitation, renovation, construction, or improvements to leasehold interests in land) must not exceed 25 years, unless a portion of the loan is used for construction or renovation of the real estate.
+If the use of proceeds on a real estate loan includes construction or renovation, an additional period reasonably